naeem-md93/coding-assistant/README.md

 ## Project Overview

 ### Purpose and Scope
-This project automates the analysis and summarization of codebases and project directories.
-It leverages pre-trained transformer models to generate embeddings and descriptions of file contents, and uses language models to provide comprehensive summaries and responses to user queries based on the indexed data.
-The main functionalities include indexing and managing project files, generating descriptions, and interacting with the user to provide contextually relevant information.
+This project is designed to manage, analyze, and provide summaries of a codebase or project directory.
+It leverages file handling utilities, embedding, indexing, and language models to offer insights and descriptions of the files and the project as a whole.
+The system is flexible, supporting various configuration options to tailor the analysis to specific needs.

 ### Key Features and Functionalities